LittleTimmy52/OpenComputers/Agriculture/README.md

 a wireless device talk to the controller, thats whats the data card for, secure messaging if you do not want to physically be where the interface is to controll it, like on a tablet or such.

-PLEASE RUN GET INFORMATION BEFORE THE OTHER FUNCTIONS TO GET THE INFO CHART FOR OTHER FUNCTIONS

-### RemoteInterfaceRelay
-This is the rc that does exactly the above, just in the background and instead of using keys it uses modem messages.
-This is the reason for the data card.

 ### SampleRemoteInterface
 This is a basic example script on remotely controlling the controller.